Chris Evans (presenter): BBC Radio 2 (2010–2018)

+Virgin Radio (2019–present)

 On 3 September 2018, Evans announced live on air that he would be leaving the show and the station in December for Virgin Radio.
-On 11 September the BBC Director General Lord Tony Hall told the House of Commons Digital, Culture, Media and Sport Select Committee that, as well as wanting a new challenge, releasing the salaries of those at the BBC earning more than £150,000 had been a contributing factor in Evans' leaving.
+On 11 September the BBC Director General Lord Hall of Birkenhead told the House of Commons Digital, Culture, Media and Sport Select Committee that, as well as wanting a new challenge, releasing the salaries of those at the BBC earning more than £150,000 had been a contributing factor in Evans's leaving.
 A month later, Evans confirmed live on air that Zoe Ball would replace him on the show from January 2019.
 The show officially ended on 24 December 2018.
-Evans moved to Virgin with most of his Radio 2 team including sports reporter Vassos Alexander and Rachel Horne who provides regular news bulletins expanded her role as the show's travel expert.
-Ellie Davis leads the show as Executive Producer and producer Meera Depala is also part of the team.
-Supporting Davis are David Brain (Producer) and Jayne Cheeseman (Assistant Producer) who produced the previous breakfast show on Virgin Radio.
+Evans moved to Virgin with most of his Radio 2 team including sports reporter Vassos Alexander and Rachel Horne, who provides regular news bulletins while expanding her role as the show's travel expert.

 Sony Music Radio Personality of the Year

 In May 2006, Evans was named Music Radio Personality of the Year at the annual Sony Radio Academy Awards, defeating rivals Jamie Theakston, Lauren Laverne, Marc Riley and Tim Lovejoy to win.
 When accepting the award, Evans thanked the BBC for giving him "a second chance."
 Evans won 'music radio personality' the following year, while his show won the Entertainment award.
 "I didn't expect this," he said.
 "I wouldn't have minded if I didn't win, but I really love the fact I have won."
 Evans was voted the 82nd most influential media personality in The Guardian newspaper's 2007 poll.